 A bit on my philosophy

 Moving on to my philosophical assumptions underlying therapy, I believe there is no part of any person that is unacceptable or needs to be hidden.
-The task of therapy is to help clients integrate disowned parts that otherwise can do harm to themselves and others.
+The task of therapy is to help clients accept and integrate disowned parts that otherwise can do harm to themselves and others.
 These disowned parts show up in a variety of ways, from shame and anxiety, to the fear of intimacy and anger, among others.
 Once these parts are integrated, it becomes natural to live more honestly and authentically.

 Psychotherapy supports a clearer and stronger sense of who you are and what keeps you from being more confident and comfortable with yourself and in intimate relationships.
 It means gaining real insight into your values and what is limiting your ability to live openly and honestly according to those values.

-Most of us have a past that includes trauma, grief, addiction, and anxiety.
+Many people have a past that includes trauma, grief, addiction, and anxiety.
 This includes collective and intergenerational experiences of social crisis, systemic violence and marginalization that all of us are part of.
 Most of us also struggle to understand what it means and feels like to be authentic and engaged in the life that includes all this.
 I work with clients to uncover meaningfulness, security, and sense of self that is inherent in them but that is tangled up with, and concealed under archaic structures of their psychology that are real but no longer serving them.

 The therapies and theories that support the work have been shown clinically to heal trauma and generally make us more at ease, feel more real, resilient, and happier in life regardless of external conditions.